7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Alsatian wine at riverside cafe in Strasbourg, France

-The Alsace region is well-known for its wine and beer production – and sampling the product is one of the fun things to do in Strasbourg at night!
+The Alsace region is well-known for its wine and beer production.
+Sampling the product is one of the fun things to do in Strasbourg at night!
 Fifty percent of the beer produced in France is made by five companies in Alsace.

-White wine is the Alsace region specialty – and although we prefer red, we couldn’t resist sampling a few Alsace vin blancs.
+White wine is the Alsace region specialty.
+Although we prefer red, we couldn’t resist sampling a few Alsace vin blancs.
 Local wine is served almost everywhere – and we enjoyed it in the afternoon sitting at an al fresco café.
-Our favorite spot was riverside, under the shady trees at the cafes just north of Ponts Couverts.
+Our favorite spot was under the shady trees at the cafes just north of Ponts Couverts.

 Craft beers at Academy of Beer in Strasbourg, France

 During our trip, we were equally interested in tasting the local French Craft Beer.
 One of the best bars in Strasbourg for craft beer is Academie de la Biere.
-We liked the IPA (and it pairs well with the Forestiere Gratinee tarte flambee) at Academie de la Biere so much that on our short visit, we dined at the restaurant twice!
-Another craft beer bar in Strasbourg that we highly recommend is Les BerThoM, which has a great happy hour and friendly service.
+We liked the IPA and it pairs well with the Forestiere Gratinee Tarte Flambee.
+Another bar that we highly recommend is Les BerThoM, which has a great happy hour and friendly service.

 Pro Tip: For a drink-with-a-view, head to the floating pubs on Quai des Pecheurs.
-Three moored boats offer on-board and on-sidewalk seating.
+Three moored boats offer on-board and sidewalk seating.
 We preferred the river-facing seats at Café Atlantico!

 #7 Brush Up on History at Strasbourg Museums

 The history of Strasbourg is fascinating…and a little confusing for those without a comprehensive understanding of Europe’s past.
-Visiting a Strasbourg history museum can help sort the timeline of events in Strasbourg.
+Visiting a Strasbourg history museum can help explain the timeline of events.

 Room display at The Alsatian Museum in Strasbourg, France

-Although there are several Strasbourg museums that delve into the past, we were most intrigued by the Musee Alsacien, which chronicles the life and culture of the Alsatian people.
-The museum is filled with detailed displays and the provided audio guide recounted numerous Strasbourg fun facts.
+We were most intrigued by the Musee Alsacien, which chronicles the life and culture of the Alsatian people.
+The venue is filled with detailed displays and the provided audio guide recounted numerous Strasbourg fun facts.

 Cave Historique des Hospices